 Since online banks don’t usually have high operating costs, they are able to provide customers with competitive interest rates on online savings accounts that most retail banks can’t produce.
 There are a few exceptions though, and some online banks do have a few branch locations for customers.

-- Check out our post about the Best Online Banks for 2021.
+- Check out our post about the Best Online Banks

 A credit union is similar to a retail bank in that it offers the same type of financial products like checking and saving accounts (more on these below).